What is Trap-Neuter-Return (TNR)?

 Trap-Neuter-Return quickly stabilizes feral cat populations by instantly ending reproduction and by removing socialized cats from the colony.

-- A TNR program at the University of Texas A&M neutered 123 cats in its first year, and found no new litters of kittens the following year.
+- A TNR program at Texas A&M University neutered 123 cats in its first year, and found no new litters of kittens the following year.

 - Over the course of the same study, 20% of the cats trapped were found to be socialized stray cats and adopted.2